whiteblock/genesis/README.md

 ```

-###GET /status/nodes/
+###GET /status/nodes/{testnetid}
-Get the nodes that are running in the latest testnet
+Get the nodes that are running in the given testnet
 #####RESPONSE
 ```
 HTTP/1.1 200 OK